Bridesmen and Groomsmaids: Tips for Planning an Unconventional Wedding Ceremony

-It’s 2019 people -- let’s get with the times!
+It’s 2019, people: let’s get with the times!

-The “best man” is thought to have originated with the Germanic Goths back in the 16th century.
-In those days, the best man’s job was to steal the bride from her neighboring community or disapproving family -- and that meant he was probably the best swordsman, too.
+The Best Man is thought to have originated with the Germanic Goths back in the 16th century.
+In those days, the Best Man’s job was to steal the bride from her neighboring community or disapproving family - and that meant he was probably the best swordsman, too.

 This party is so big nobody's going to notice anyway...

-“My best friend is a dude, and I really wanted to have him standing up there with me,” newlywed Rachel told us.
+“My best friend is a guy, and I really wanted to have him standing up there with me,” newlywed Rachel told us.
 “My now-husband had a best-maid, and that just felt natural to us since we have opposite-sex best friends.
 It just make sense for us.”

 Christine’s wedding, taking place this July in Los Angeles is another such wedding.
 When planning started, she made a promise to herself that she wouldn’t do something, “just because it’s what everyone else does.”
-She told us that her brother would be standing beside her as her, “man of honor.”
+She told us that her brother would be standing beside her as her “Man of Honor.”

 Christine’s best friend will be beside her as well, as her Matron of Honor.
 “My brother is the person I’m closest to,” she explained.
-“My future husband and I both really wanted by brother up there, and just because he’s a guy doesn’t mean he can’t be part of the bridal party.
+“My future husband and I both really wanted by brother up there, and just because he’s a guy doesn’t mean he can’t be part of the bridal party."

-Choose your best friend…
+Choose your best friend.

 Millennials have taken the conventional wedding and transformed it into a personalized ceremony that says more about the couple than it does about what we think a wedding should be like.

-give this part some thought...
+Give this part some serious thought...

 A best man/woman should be efficient and useful to the groom, helping him with preparations, attending all wedding functions, and essentially being on call.
 That means they need to be reliable.
 The bride or groom should be able to count on them to keep to wedding party obligations and the wedding timeline, and know that they will show up prepared, ready to celebrate and be helpful.

 The groomsmaid, bridesman (or whatever else you want to call him or her or they) is going to be spending a lot of time with you and your loved ones.
 It’s important to consider all personality types - and potential personality clashes.
 Your groomsmaid or bridesman should get along well with everyone, and be up to the task of wrangling in all of the other personalities for the duration of your wedding.
 And don’t forget -- those in this role often make a speech or toast during the reception, so if your groomsmaid is comfortable with the idea of speaking in front of a crowd, that’s even better!.

 Remember, wedding parties typically spend a lot of time together during the planning of the wedding.
 They participate in bachelor and bachelorette parties, fittings, bridal showers, etc. Even more importantly, the maid of honor and best man are traditionally responsible for planning the bridal shower, bachelorette, and bachelor parties.
 And, each wedding party typically gets ready together on the big day in the same dressing room.
 You may already be planning on having more co-ed and non-traditional wedding activities, and this won’t even be a thing to consider.
 But just in case, remember to take into consideration which events your groomsmaid or bridesman will be comfortable planning for you - and attending.

 What about the wedding photos?